rohanchandra/type-theme/README.md

 ### Hiding pages from navigation

-In the Front Matter of a page, add `hide: true` to prevent the page from showing up in the header's navigation bar (visitors can still visit the URL through other means).
+In the front matter of a page, add `hide: true` to prevent the page from showing up in the header's navigation bar (visitors can still visit the URL through other means).

 For example: